 --------------

-An additional UE-level configuration for usage of anonymous SUCI would require that subscribed SNPNs or CHs with AAA servers for all entries and DCS of the default UE credentials coordinate on type of primary authentication and key agreeement procedure used and on network support of anonymous SUCI.
+An additional UE-level configuration for usage of anonymous SUCI would require that subscribed SNPNs or CHs with AAA servers for all entries (including SNPNs or CHs with AAA servers for entries which might be created using onboarding services in SNPN, using configuration of SNPN subscription parameters in PLMN via the user plane or using configuration of SNPN subscription parameters in SNPN via the user plane) and DCS of the default UE credentials coordinate on type of primary authentication and key agreeement procedure used and on network support of anonymous SUCI.

 Such coordination would restrict deployement evolution of each such subscribed SNPN, CH with AAA server and DCS so it seems unlikely to occur.

-Furthermore, even if such coordination occurs and all subscribed SNPNs or CHs with AAA servers for all entries and DCS of the default UE credentials enable usage of the anonymous SUCI, UE can be configured using the existing indication to use anonymous SUCI associated with each entry of "list of subscriber data" and with the default UE credentials.
+Furthermore, even if such coordination occurs and all subscribed SNPNs or CHs with AAA servers for all entries (including SNPNs or CHs with AAA servers for entries which might be created using onboarding services in SNPN, using configuration of SNPN subscription parameters in PLMN via the user plane or using configuration of SNPN subscription parameters in SNPN via the user plane) and DCS of the default UE credentials enable usage of the anonymous SUCI, UE can be configured using the existing indication to use anonymous SUCI associated with each entry of "list of subscriber data" and with the default UE credentials.

 Thus, the additional UE-level configuration for usage of anonymous SUCI does not seem to enable any new use cases, above those enabled by the indication to use anonymous SUCI associated with an entry of "list of subscriber data" and with the default UE credentials.